JacquesCarette/Drasil/README.md

 **SampleEngCalcReport**
   - A sample Engineering Calculation Report

-**SolarHeatingWaterOnly**
-  - A simplified version of the SWHS project, with PCM removed.
-This is the basis of the *pcm* example

 **Steve**
   - Steven Palmer's work

 **code**
   - The main folder for Drasil source code and example implementations

-**hghc_Example**
-  - The simplified fuel pin example.
-This is the basis of the *tiny* toy example

 .gitattributes
   - Used by git